LadipoSanni/nkwadoma-BE/README.md

         - to install Docker, use the following commands : sudo apt update && sudo apt install docker.io
         - check for successful installation with these commands: docker --version, docker compose version.
         - If docker compose is not installed, install docker compose seperately.
-        - Authenticate docker: Navigate to the project root folder in your terminal and run this command: aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin 357586184453.dkr.ecr.us-east-1.amazonaws.com

     - Option 2: Use Docker Desktop download option
         - Download using this link: https://docs.docker.com/desktop/setup/install/windows-install/
             Recommended: install the Docker Desktop for Windows-x86_64